margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Relationship to Art ##
-* Learned about history through a song; learned about light in the darkness and healing through a children's books; appreciate the artwork in office spaces
+* Learned about history through a song and learned about gender stereotyping through music; learned about light in the darkness and healing through a children's books; appreciate the artwork in office spaces

 ## Relationship to Nature ##
 * Throw pieces of trash up when I see them on the ground outside of Starbucks and other places to be a steward of the Earth (3 days)